 Review summary: Canon 100D vs Pentax K-1 II

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 100D and the Pentax K-1 II?
+Is the Canon 100D better than the Pentax K-1 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.